Custom Events with Flurry Analytics for Android¶

 You can use custom events to track specific actions that users take within your app – for example, making a purchase, playing a song, or sharing on Facebook.
 This helps you understand how users interact with your app.
 This page will show you how to easily capture this information by walking through a hypothetical Article Read event.

-For information on how Event data is reported in the Flurry portal, see Events & Event Reporting.
+For information on how Event data is reported in the Flurry portal, refer to Events & Event Reporting.

 Events with Two-Level Structures¶